-WHEREAS, Traffic Pumping (Access Stimulation) is the artificial stimulation of switched access traffic to small rural LECs with high inter- and intrastate switched access rates partnering with free calling service companies offering “free” conference calls, adult and pornographic chat, and international calling;
+WHEREAS, Traffic Pumping (Access Stimulation) is defined as the artificial stimulation of switched access traffic as a result of revenue sharing or “kick-back” arrangements partnering with third parties such as free calling service companies offering “free” conference calls, adult and pornographic chat, and international calling;

-WHEREAS, these small rural LECs collect switched access revenues from long distance carriers and share them via secret contracts with the free calling service companies;
+WHEREAS, these LECs collect switched access revenues from long distance carriers and share them via secret contracts with the free calling service companies;

-WHEREAS, Traffic Pumping is a significant and growing problem within the Telecommunications industry;
+WHEREAS, Traffic Pumping is a significant and continuing problem within the Telecommunications industry;

-WHEREAS, the FCC has amassed a large record on traffic pumping activities in its Traffic Pumping Notice of Proposed Rule Making and through a number of informal and formal complaints;
+WHEREAS, the FCC has amassed a large record on traffic pumping activities in its Traffic Pumping Notice of Proposed Rule Making and has issued rules as part of the Transformation Order;

 WHEREAS, the FCC stated in the National Broadband Plan that the traffic pumping business model should be curtailed in order to maintain the integrity of the intercarrier compensation regime;

-THEREFORE, LET IT BE RESOLVED, that ALEC encourages the FCC act expeditiously to resolve traffic pumping issues; and,
+THEREFORE, LET IT BE RESOLVED, that ALEC encourages the FCC to continue to act act expeditiously to resolve traffic pumping issues; and,

 BE IT FURTHER RESOLVED, that ALEC encourages state commissions also to resolve traffic pumping issues and encourages state legislatures to ensure that current statutes do not enable or promote traffic pumping practices.